Driving Foundations: How to Indicate Correctly

 The basics of indicating

-Ensuring your vehicle's indicators are working correctly is critical for your own safety and also other road users as it allows you to be able to see and help others to see you.
+Ensuring your vehicle's indicators are working correctly is critical for your own safety and the safety of other road users too.
 The basics of indicating are grounded in the principle of communication on the road - they are an essential tool for conveying your intentions to other drivers, cyclists, and pedestrians.

 When to indicate

-The key to effectively indicating lies in timing; signals should be activated well in advance of your action but not so early that they confuse other road users about when the action will take place.
+The key to effectively indicating lies in timing — signals should be activated well in advance of your action but not so early that they confuse other road users about when the action will take place.
+If you’re turning or taking an exit, for example, be sure to indicate at an appropriate time to avoid confusing other road users into thinking you’re turning earlier than you actually intend to (EG: at an earlier exit).

 Why indicating correctly is important

-Indicating correctly is paramount in driving for several crucial reasons that underscore the practice's importance in road safety, legal compliance, and overall driving etiquette.
+Indicating correctly is paramount for several crucial reasons — namely, road safety, legal compliance, and general driving etiquette.

 Safety